Hi there. I’m Greg.

 Cutting edge technology was never my main motivation.
 It was all about what made the most sense for the task.
 Sometimes that was the cutting edge.
 Most of the time it wasn’t.

-Sure, I’ve created many a site in Microsoft (ASP, VB, .NET, SQL Server) and open source (php, python, Java, MySql) technologies, but lately there is one that gets me going the most.
-Ruby.
+Sure, I’ve created many a site in Microsoft (ASP, VB, .NET, SQL Server) and open source (php, python, Java, MySql, PostgreSQL) technologies, but since 2006 there is one that gets me going the most – Ruby.
+David Heinemeier Hansson came along and built a framework that changed everything – Ruby on Rails.
+I’ve been developing sites with it for eight years and I still enjoy it every day.

 You can reach me at gbenedict [at] gmail [dot] com.